webplatform/docs/tutorials/post-processing_with_webgl/index.md

    }
  });</syntaxhighlight>

 Next, we send some information to the shader program: the size of the screen as a uniform, and also the vertices that make up a 2D rectangle via an attribute buffer.
-Uniforms and attributes are covered in the [http://dev.opera.com/articles/view/raw-webgl-part1-getting-started/ raw WebGL 101 series].
+Uniforms and attributes are covered in the [[tutorials/getting_started_with_webgl|getting started with WebGL tutorial]].
 If the rectangle's vertices go from (-1, -1) to (1, 1), then the rectangle will cover the whole canvas.
 Here's the code for setting the uniforms and binding the vertex buffer:

  <syntaxhighlight lang="javascript">var sizeLocation = gl.getUniformLocation(program, 'size'),
  positionLocation = gl.getAttribLocation(program, 'position'),